wleonhardt/bjs-coupon-clipper-ff-ext/README.md

 1. Navigate to [https://www.bjs.com/myCoupons](https://www.bjs.com/myCoupons)
 2. Click the BJ’s Auto Coupon Clipper icon in the Firefox toolbar
-3. Press **Play** – the extension will start clipping all visible coupons
+3. Press **Start** – the extension will start clipping all visible coupons
 4. You can pause anytime

 ---